owagner/knx2mqtt/README.md

 Changelog
 ---------
+* 0.5 - 2015/01/28 - owagner
+  - now capable of reading ETS4 project files to determine both group address names and their DPT values.
+Obsoletes "knx.groupaddressfile"
+  - now properly converts incoming and outgoing messages according to the specified data point values.
+  - includes JSON attribute "knx_textual" with a textual representation of the DPT value

 * 0.4 - 2015/01/25 - owagner
   - adapted to new mqtt-smarthome topic hierarchy scheme: /status/ for reports, /set/ for setting values
   - prefix/connected is now an enum (0 - disconnected, 1 - connected to broker, 2 - connected to KNX bus)